smaroukis/usb-sleuth/README-downloading-firmware.md

 - .ioc file
 ![](attachments/12a23c9a285e1b0db0b344e08e6fe9de.png)

-Then import the file `File > Import > Projects from Folder or Archive`
+Then import the project as  `File > Import > Projects from Folder or Archive`

 ![](attachments/a4ed56e054d821a229f5d3cb17cb25a0.png)
 ![](attachments/1f590cb8b3262f73dec52e8a5b6e9160.png)

-Select the file and make sure it has the checkbox checked in the form field for the project and click `Finish` to import the project
+Select the project root and make sure the following dialogue has the checkbox checked in the form field for the project and click `Finish` to import the project

 ![](attachments/0b93b173b6ad62440f674de0c17ec51b.png)